uiters/hotel-management/README.md

 * Add new project => setup and deployment => setup project.
 * Right Click on Setup project and Add project Output and select primary output from your main project.
 * Right Click on Setup project and Add project Output and select content files from your main project.
-* Right CLick on setup project and Click Properties and click Prerequisites and select SQL Server Express.
+* Right Click on setup project and Click Properties and click Prerequisites and select SQL Server Express.
 * Select .Net Framework.
 * Select Windows Installer.
 * Select radio button Download prerequisites from the same location as my application.